Overview

 Write clear, actionable content

-- Use direct language that is easy for users to understand.
+- Use direct language that’s easy for users to understand.

 - Keep content concise and avoid ambiguity.

-- Include 2–10 sample user queries per topic.
+- Include 5–10 different phrasings of common user queries per topic.

-- Use these examples to clarify the scope of the topic for the assistant.
+- These help clarify the scope of the topic for the model.

 Simplify and structure topics

-- Group related questions under a single topic if they share similar contexts (e.g., “Store Information” can include Store Hours and Store Locations).
+- Group related questions under a single topic if they share similar context or answers.

 Plan for risky or critical scenarios

-- Add specific instructions or actions to ensure these scenarios are managed effectively.
+- Add specific instructions or actions to ensure they’re handled clearly and consistently.

 Define and test actions